 Electronic Resources Gateway

 MLN provides a gateway to access both online subscription periodical and research resources paid for through group and individual library purchases as well as those funded by the state and regional library system.
 The gateway provides for both in-library and remote access.
-These resources include full text access to journal articles, reference resources and area newspapers searchable though powerful, user-friendly interfaces.
+These resources include full text access to journal articles, reference resources and area newspapers searchable through powerful, user-friendly interfaces.
 Online resources vary depending on membership, local interest and financial consideration.
 If you are unable to retrieve information on your own, please feel free to contact any librarian for assistance.

-- Using your MLN card for Database Access
+- Using your MLN card for database access

 - Access to databases provided by the Massachusetts Board of Library Commissioners is available to home/remote users holding a valid Minuteman card.